ziglings-org/exercises/CONTRIBUTING.md

 common language building blocks (if/then/else, loops, and functions) is ready for Ziglings.

-Ziglings is intended to be completely self-contained.
+Zigling's excercises are self-contained.
 If you can't solve an exercise from the information you've gleaned so far from Ziglings, then the exercise probably needs some additional work.
 Please file an issue!

 If an example doesn't match a description or if something is unclear, please file an issue!